A Tale of Two Industries: Surprising Demand Spikes amid Supply Chain Disruption

 Three important lessons for responding to supply chain disruptions

-These two experiences taught me and our customers three important lessons about evolving business models that I wanted to share more widely:
+These two experiences taught me and our customers three important lessons about how to protect your supply chain in a crisis that I wanted to share more widely:

 - Demand patterns in a crisis (and in general!) are often counterintuitive.
 There are way too many variables to plan effectively these days using intuition, manual processes and spreadsheets.
-You definitely need digital supply chain planning that can model and sense your demand, so that you have enough lead time to react appropriately.
+You definitely need next generation demand forecasting and planning that can model and sense your demand, so that you have enough lead time to react appropriately.
 Even a little delay in reacting correctly is amplified over time by the bullwhip effect and can cause huge problems over time.

 - When a crisis is over, make sure to debrief with your planning team.
 Capture the events that happened and use this information to train your system for the next disruption.